umdsais/puppet-nagios/README.md

 This module is quite opinionated about how Nagios should be set up.
-I've made it as configurable as I can without deviating from the model that I believe is best, which ha been extensively tested in our local environment before publishing.
+I've made it as configurable as I can without deviating from the model that I believe is best, which has been extensively tested in our local environment before publishing.

 This module makes heavy use of exported resources to configure Nagios.
 You **must** have a working Puppet environment with exported resources before using this module.